Greece on Tour presents

-It has been confirmed that singer Demy will represent Grecce in the Eurovision Song Contest 2017 which will be broadcast from Kyiv, in Ukraine.
+It has been confirmed that singer Demy will represent Greece in the Eurovision Song Contest 2017 which will be broadcast from Kyiv, in Ukraine.
 A song has yet to be publicly released however reports confirm that a song will be selected shortly.

 Broadcaster ERT officially confirmed internally selecting Eurovision composer Dimitris Kontopoulos and creative stage director Fokas Evangelinos who were give the job of selecting an artist; they’d chosen Demy to fly the Greek flag.